-Alan Sekelsky, Principal at LightGrid, is an internetworking engineering expert in advanced Internet Protocol (IP) network engineering, service development, network strategic planning, and network technology transition planning.
+Alan Sekelsky, CIO at LightGrid, is an internetworking engineering expert in advanced Internet Protocol (IP) network engineering, service development, network strategic planning, and network technology transition planning.

 Alan Sekelsky has supported the Defense Information Systems Agency (DISA) since 2002 and currently provides support to the DISA Infrastructure Executive as technical advisor for the evolution of Defense Information System Network (DISN) services and infrastructure.
 He is the lead author of the DISN Overarching Technical Strategy (DOTS) and lead technical author of the DISN Technical Evolution Plan (DTEP).